-We contract with PGL, a related party, and other underground storage service providers for storage services.
-Storage allows us to manage significant changes in daily natural gas demand and to purchase steady levels of natural gas on a year-round basis, thus providing a hedge against supply cost volatility.
-We contract with interstate pipelines and another service provider to purchase firm transportation services.
-Interstate pipelines and one local distribution company's pipeline interconnect with our utility system.
-We believe that having multiple pipelines that serve our service territory benefits our customers by improving reliability, providing access to a diverse supply of natural gas, and fostering competition among these service providers.
+We contract with local distribution companies and interstate pipelines to purchase firm transportation services.
+We believe that having multiple pipelines that serve our natural gas service territory benefits our customers by improving reliability, providing access to a diverse supply of natural gas, and fostering competition among these service providers.
 These benefits can lead to favorable conditions for us when negotiating new agreements for transportation and storage services.
-We further reduce our supply cost volatility through the use of financial instruments, such as commodity swaps and options, as part of our hedging program.
+We further reduce our supply cost volatility through the use of financial instruments, such as commodity futures, swaps, and options as part of our hedging program.
 We hedge between 25% and 50% of natural gas purchases, with a target of 37.5%.